Dark photon bursts from compact binary systems and constraints: Introduction

 Besides the methods presented in Refs.~\cite{Pierce2018.PRL.121.061102,Guo:2019ker,Morisaki2021.PRD.103.L051702,LIGOScientific:2021odm} and in the current work, one can also constrain DP parameters via the measurement of the violation of the equivalence principle \cite{Berge:2017ovy,Schlamminger:2007ht}.
 Indeed, as long as objects carry different ratios of ``dark charge'' to mass, they accelerate differently in the same uniform ``electric'' field of the DP, so the universal free-fall is violated \cite{Will:1993ns}.
 The study of black hole superradiance might also provide strong constraints \cite{Arvanitaki:2014wva,Baryakhtar:2017ngi,East:2017ovw,East:2017mrj,Cardoso:2018tly,Caputo:2021efm}, just like the superradiance of scalar particles \cite{Brito:2015oca}.
 In the end, the charged stars under $U(1)_B$ or $U(1)_{B-L}$ may change their positions due to the DP radiation, so Gaia mission and the like are capable of detecting DPs \cite{Guo:2019qgs}.

+In fact, the idea of extra $U(1)$ groups has a long history, e.g., \cite{Fayet:1980ad,*Fayet:1980rr,*Fayet:1989mq,*Fayet:1990wx}, where the new vector boson is called U-boson.
+They might originate from Grand Unification, (super)string theory, higher dimensional theories, etc..
+U-bosons can be made massive via the Higgs mechanism, assuming there exists one extra Higgs boson which is singlet under the standard model gauge transformation but charged under the new $U(1)$.
+This new $U(1)$ charge is generally proportional to a linear combination of the baryon and lepton numbers for the electrically charged neutral object, and within Grand Unification, the charge is simply proportional to $B-L$.
+The presence of the massive U-bosons modifies the central force between binary stars by the Yukawa force, the fifth force, which can be tested by MICROSCOPE Mission \cite{Berge:2017ovy,Fayet:2017pdp,*Fayet:2018cjy}.
 Cardoso \textit{et.~al.} also considered the emission of the vector boson of a hidden $U(1)$ symmetry by binary systems \cite{Cardoso:2016olt}.
 The emission carries more energy of the binary system away, and modifies the phase evolution of the GW.
 This can be used to test the vector boson model.
 In the current work, the presence of DPs is inferred directly from the strain induced by them, instead of from the GW strain.
-The motion of the binary stars with the electric and magnetic charges is also investigated in Refs.~\cite{Liu:2020vsy,Liu:2020bag}, where more complicated orbits exist and the attention were still on the GW waveform.
-Moreover, none of them considered massive vector bosons.
+The motion of the binary stars with the electric and magnetic charges is also investigated in Refs.~\cite{Liu:2020vsy,*Liu:2020bag}, where more complicated orbits exist and the attention was still on the GW waveform.
+One can also consider the $U(1)$ group of the lepton number differences, and Refs.~\cite{KumarPoddar:2019ceq,*KumarPoddar:2020kdz,Dror:2019uea} constrained such models using the observations on the orbital decay of binaries and perihelion precession.

 This work is organized as follows.
 Section~\ref{sec-bdp} reviews the basics of DPs, especially the equations of motion and the energy-momentum tensor that are useful for computing DP radiation and the power carried away.
 Based on this, the DP radiation is computed in Sec.~\ref{sec-dp-rad}.
 There, one first notices the changes in the central force due to new $U(1)_B$ or $U(1)_{B-L}$ interaction in Sec.~\ref{sec-mcf}.
-Then, one can calculate the ``electric'' dipole radiation following the technique learned in Ref.~\cite{Jackson:1998nia} in Sec.~\ref{sec-edp}, followed by the discussion on the ``magnetic'' dipole and ``electric'' quadrupole radiation in Sec.~\ref{sec-mdp-eqp}.
+Then, one can calculate the ``electric'' dipole radiation following the technique learned in Ref.~\cite{Jackson:1998nia} in Sec.~\ref{sec-edp}, followed by the discussion on ``magnetic'' dipole and ``electric'' quadrupole radiation in Sec.~\ref{sec-mdp-eqp}.
 Section~\ref{sec-res} focuses on how the DP radiation induces strain in the laser interferometer, and by requiring the signal-to-noise ratio of this strain be small enough, the constraints can be obtained, as presented in Sec.~\ref{sec-cts}.
 Section~\ref{sec-con} concludes this work.